WeiShaoD/neuroimage-menu/docs/source/Computational_models/Computational_index.rst

-\Models for Neuroimage
+Models for Neuroimage
 =====================

-In this chapter, I’m going to introduce some statistical(machine) models that have been developed decades ago and have been applied in neuroimag
+In this chapter, I’m going to introduce some statistical(machine) models that have been developed decades ago and have been applied in neuroimage.